Administrative Law (3 hrs.)

 Trial Practice (3 hrs.) - EL, TP

 This is a semester-long, limited enrollment, course covering the role of the advocate in the trial process.
 This course provides a unique, integrated approach to trial skills instruction, with the objectives of exploring critical legal concepts governing trial practice and improving general oral advocacy and communication skills.
 The course deals with the various facets of trial court litigation including voir dire of jury panel, opening and closing statements, direct and cross-examination of witnesses, presentation of exhibits, deliberation, verdicts and ethical issues at trial.
 Students learn to deal with tactical and ethical problems that confront trial lawyers in both civil and criminal cases.
 Students receive highly individualized instruction to improve their advocacy and presentation skills.
 The course routinely engages students in simulated courtroom hypotheticals and depending on the instructor, ends with a mock jury trial.
 Limited enrollment.
 The individual instructor(s) determines whether this is a graded or pass-fail class.
+Students cannot take both Trial Practice and Trial Skills: A Criminal Case.
 Prerequisite: Evidence.
 Prof. Attridge., Ms. Cloud, Mr. Sharifi.
 [Catalog 595]

 Trial Skills: A Criminal Case (3 hrs.) - EL, TP

 This course has the same content as Trial Practice with two exceptions: (1) the course covers the role of the advocate in the trial process of a criminal case, and (2) there is no mock jury trial at the end of the semester.
 This course is graded on a pass/fail basis.
 Criminal Procedure: The Investigative Process and Evidence must have previously been completed or are being taken concurrently with Trial Skills.
+Students cannot take both Trial Practice and Trial Skills: A Criminal Case.
 Mr. Barger.
 [Catalog 445]

 Trusts and Estates (4 hrs.)